MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-overview.md

 ms.reviewer: v-brycho
 ---

-# Author in the PC application for Dynamics 365 Guides
+# Authoring overview for the Dynamics 365 Guides PC app

 Watch videos on: